EXTRADEEN/holberton-low_level_programming/more_functions_nested_loops/README.md

 # holberton-low_level_programming0-isupper - Is a function that checks for uppercase character.
 1-isdigit - Is a function that checks for a digit (0 through 9).
 2-mul.c - is a function that multiplies two integers.
+3-print_numbers 0 is a function that print the nubers, from "0" to "9", followed by a new line